TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/d/how-to-run-the-solution.md

 rdmd hello-world.d
 ```

 And, that's it!
-The string “Hello, World!” should appear in the console.
+The string "Hello, World!" should appear in the console.